asnando/react-knav/README.md

 <b>NOTE:</b> The `position` param refers to an array with the `x` and `y` coordinate while the `reference` refers the component reference (`this`).

+## Examples
+You can explore more about this lib running our examples in the [examples](https://github.com/ffrm/react-knav/tree/develop/examples) folder.

 ## Todo
 - Handle the moment where the parent component gets inactive (based on the child leave events).
 So then the parent component can make any additional transition effect.
 - Create a second version of the navigator where each component is wrapped with a new KeyboardNavigator hoc.
 The keyboard events must be directly dispatched to the root component of the tree and it must propagate throught all the children components until a action happens.